Shooting blanks from now on…

 In the last couple of posts on here, I discussed the idea of getting a vasectomy as a prerequisite to engaging in sexual activity.
 I am now happy to say that the vasectomy is done, and I am now in the “purge” stage, where I am pushing out whatever sperm was already downstream from the surgery site.
 And talk about an easy procedure: I was in and out of the building in about 45 minutes.

-One thing that I was concerned about going into this was that my lack of sexual activity of any kind would cause some doctors to decline to perform the procedure, much like the stories that I have heard where doctors will sometimes decline to do the procedure on someone who they seem to be too young.
+One thing that I was concerned about going into this was that my lack of sexual activity of any kind would cause some doctors to decline to perform the procedure, much like the stories that I have heard where doctors will sometimes decline to do the procedure on someone who they think is too young.
 Fortunately, that sort of issue never came up, and the doctor never questioned anything with me.
-I imagine that it was because I was over 40, and also that I bought my partner in with me, i.e. I am quite mature, and in a committed relationship.
+I imagine that it was because I was over 40, and also that I brought my partner in with me, i.e. I am quite mature, and in a committed relationship.

 However, I think that I caught the doctor off guard with one of my answers during the consultation appointment.
 The doctor came in, we discussed things, and in the process of the discussion, he asked what kind of contraception we were using now.
 I was not shy, and I said “abstinence.”
 He seemed surprised, and said, “Oh.
 Well, that’s a very effective method.”
 I suspect that he was expecting something like condoms, the pill, withdrawal, or something else like that.
 But while I did not explicitly mention that I’d never had sex before or that I was asexual, I was also not ashamed of the fact that my partner and I do not have sex.
 After all, you can’t get pregnant if sex never happens to begin with.